-The Role of Nutrition in Ensuring a Healthy and Engaged Workforce
+The Power of Nutrition for a Healthy, Engaged Workforce

-Nutrition is critical in ensuring health and wellness.
-A recent Harris Poll survey revealed 61% of individuals had unwanted weight changes during the pandemic, with 42% experiencing weight gain.
-Some of the risk factors included lack of sleep, midnight snacking, poor dietary restraint, sedentary lifestyle, and stress eating.
+A recent Harris Poll survey revealed 61% of individuals had unwanted weight changes during the pandemic, and 42% experienced weight gain.
+Some of the causes included lack of sleep, late-night snacking, poor dietary restraint, sedentary lifestyle, and stress-related over-eating.

 Business owners know that healthy employees are critical in ensuring successful operations.
 A study of approximately 20,000 employees highlighted the importance of having a healthy workforce.
 Their findings show that workers with unhealthy eating habits were 66% more likely to slack off in their jobs.
 Similarly, those who rarely consumed fruits and vegetables were 93% more likely to be unproductive at work.
 From a business perspective, this can mean a loss of thousands of dollars in revenue.

 “Total health-related employee productivity loss accounts for 77 percent of all such loss and costs employers two to three times more than annual healthcare expenses,” said Ray Merrill, lead author of the research.
 This means that singling out workplace nutrition can have a significant impact on business operations.

 Given these facts, business owners should increase their focus on ensuring their employees have access to proper nutrition and are encouraged to maintain a balanced diet.

 Nutrition has a direct impact on overall health and well-being.
 Individuals with poor nutrition are prone to develop chronic diseases, and these, in turn, can negatively impact the quality of life and productivity at work.
 An unhealthy diet can lead to:

 - A decline in cognitive ability

 - Higher risk of chronic diseases

 - Higher risk of obesity